Tips for US Hunters Traveling to Africa

 3. Don’t book your flight online.
 There are seldom bargains and we recommend having someone to help you if there are problems.
 If you do book your tickets online, you could also have trouble with any extra flights within Africa and you will have trouble booking inexpensive add-on tickets from your hometown to your jump-off destination.

-4. Use a Quality Booking Agent (www.gothunts.com) to book your hunt and help you with getting prepared for your upcoming hunt.
+4. Use a quality hunting consultant or booking agency to book your hunt and help you with getting prepared for your upcoming hunt.

 *You will need this Form upon arrival in Africa, AND upon return to the US.

-6. You will also need to fill out an aplication form for the South African Police Service.
-Download Form, proof of ownership for your guns and a letter of invitation from your outfitter.
+6. You will also need to fill out an application form for the South African Police Service.
+This form has proof of ownership for your guns and a letter of invitation from your outfitter.

 Flying From US to South Africa

-Fly from your hometown to Washington D.C.
-Dulles Airport connecting to South African Airways (SAA) non-stop (except in July & August) to Johannesburg South Africa or Joberg as we call it.
-This flight leaves at 5:50 PM every night, so there is ample time to get to DC to make the connection.
+- Option 1: Fly from your nearest airport to Washington D.C.
+Dulles Airport connecting to South African Airways (SAA) non-stop to Johannesburg South Africa.
+This flight leaves at 5:50 PM every night, so there is plenty of time to get to DC to make the connection.

-Important: Be sure that you have a minimum of two hours between your arrival in Dulles, JFK or Atlanta and your departure time.
+*Important: Leave a minimum of two hours between your arrival in Dulles, JFK or Atlanta and your departure time.
 Last year 82% of all firearms did not make the connection on flights with less than the two-hour window.

 Sometimes, luggage will arrive, but not the guns.
 This is because guns are handled differently, and it just takes more time.
-If you arrive at Joberg without your guns and you have a connecting flight to another South African Airport or to Namibia, Botswana, or even Zimbabwe, you have a problem as you have folks waiting for you at your destination and you are not coming until your guns arrive.
+If you arrive at Joberg without your guns and you have a connecting flight to another South African Airport or to Namibia, Botswana, or even Zimbabwe, you have a problem.
 The airport will not forward your guns like they do your luggage in the USA.
 You need to get gun permits (or transit permits) upon arrival, and you must be there to do it.

-To hasten the process of the firearms permit application and transfers, we recommend you contact www.hunterssupport.com as they will meet you upon arrival in South Africa and handle things from there.
+To make this process easier, we recommend www.hunterssupport.com.
+They will meet you at the airport in South Africa and handle things from there.
 If you book your hunt through Outdoors International, we will take care of all of this for you.

-Some folks feel it is better to go via Europe.
-The problem though, is that you fly all night from the US to Europe, and then sit all day in the airport as all their flights leave at night again.
+- Option 4: Some folks feel it is better to go via Europe.
+The problem with this though, is that you fly all night from the US to Europe, and then sit all day in the airport as their flights leave at night again.
 Some folks prefer to get a day room and break up the trip.
 Whatever suits your taste or budget.
+(If you are flying from the United States to Namibia, this option is our recommendation.)

 Entry Into Namibia and South Africa

-Entry into Namibia is a breeze as you just fill out the form upon arrival and go on your way.
+Entry into Namibia is easy, as you just fill out a form upon arrival and go on your way.
 You will be required to fill out a Rifle Import/Export Application, which must be handed to the police at the airport.
 Download and print your Rifle Import Application by clicking here.

 Joberg is a different deal for permits, and much more information is required.
-That is why we use Air-2000.
+That is why we use www.hunterssupport.co.

 Luggage, Ammo and Guncases

-International travel used to allow 70 pounds of luggage bag, but that has been cut to 50 lbs.
-We recommend using the lightest luggage you can find.
+- Luggage: Traveling to Africa used to allow 70 pounds of luggage bag, but they keep lowering that.
+We recommend using the lightest, and fewest items of luggage you can find.

-Airline regulations state that you can only take a maximum of 5 KG (11 lbs) of ammo per passenger, and that the ammo must be in its original box.
-Ammo is also “supposed” to be in a separate luggage, but every once in a while, an airline decides they want it in the locked gun case.
+- Ammo: Airline regulations state that you can only take a maximum of 5 KG (11 lbs) of ammo per passenger, and that the ammo must be in its original box.
+Ammo is also “supposed” to be in a separate luggage, but every once in a while, an airline decides they want it in the locked gun case…. go figure.

 - Don’t try and take an EXTRA riflescope or range finder.